Many of us use social media sites every day of our lives.

 Let’s chat on Facebook, let’s do a Google hangout, how about Skype?

-As more and more of us use social media entire families are communicating with each other by social media even when they’re in the same house.
+As more and more of us use electronic devices entire families are communicating with each other using them even when they’re in the same house.

 I’ve done it and you probably have too.
 My wife could be in her office and I’m in the lounge.